to me years ago. Small cup,

 this much trouble.
 Maybe he just hid it well.

-Shaving is as much technique and patience
+Shaving is as much technique and patiencethis much trouble.
+Maybe he just hid it well.

 as pretending to know what you’re doing